Index Array (Lists)

 This is similar to python lists, to declare a list

-mylist=( str 2 3 text 3 "with space" 'more" space' )
+mylist=( str 2 3 text 3 "with space" 'more" space' )declare -a mylist- the syntax is using

-and the delimiter is space, if there are spaces, it needs to be quoted
+()and the delimiter is space, if there are spaces, it needs to be quoted

 Getting value from list